wrcarpenter/Equity-Derivative-Models/README.md

 Pricing: European calls/puts, American calls/puts, barrier options.

+## Jarrow-Rudd Model

+An version of the CRR binomial model with p=1/2.

 # Data

 Historical stock price data acquired from Yahoo Finance.
 This can be utilized to calculate volatility.